yokomizor/yokomizor.github.com/resume.md

   <span>May 2014 - Jun 2014</span>
 </div>

-Projeto Fígado is a prizewinner project; developed inside the *Faculdade de Tecnologia do Estado de São Paulo* and the *Secretaria da Saúde do Estado de São Paulo* to improve the liver transplantation in São Paulo.
-I worked as mobile developer using AngularJS, Sass and Phonegap to build a mobile app.
+<i>Projeto Fígado</i> is a platform to improve the liver transplantation in São Paulo.
+It was developed inside the *Faculdade de Tecnologia do Estado de São Paulo* and *Secretaria da Saúde do Estado de São Paulo*.
+I built a mobile app using Phonegap and AngularJS.

 ### [Atados](http://www.atados.com.br)

 <div class="date">
-  <span>Dec 2012 - Set 2013</span>
+  <span>Dec 2012 - Sep 2013</span>
 </div>

 Atados is a social network that matches volunteers with nonprofits.
 I worked as Python Developer using Django Framework.